-Reddick is a published author, who has written three books: Road Kill Art and Other Oddities, Lead Me Home, and his newest, Drifting too far from the Shore, and his newest Reading the Coffee Grounds and Other Stories.
+Reddick is a published author, who has written four books: Road Kill Art and Other Oddities, Lead Me Home, Drifting too far from the Shore, and his newest Reading the Coffee Grounds and Other Stories.
 In addition, he has written over a hundred and fifty short stories, essays, and works of flash fiction and has been included in eleven collections.